small-tech/svelte-nano-donate-demo/README.md

 A simple SvelteKit project demonstrating how to use the Svelte Nano Donate component.

-__Work-in-progress (Sun, Apr 4, 2021).__ I’m using this project to develop the component.
+__Work-in-progress (Mon, Apr 5, 2021).__ I’m using this project to develop the component.
 It will then be pulled out into its own repository and published on npm.

 ## Install